-One advantage of eating three meals a day is that you are spreading your calories across your day, so you don't get too hungry between meals.
+One advantage of eating 3 times a day is that you are spreading your calories across your day, so you don't get too hungry between meals.
 Another is that you aren't spreading your calories too thin, so you are more likely to feel satisfied after each meal.
 Grazing all day may cause you to loose track of calories, especially if you choose high-calorie snacks, while having fewer than three meals a day may leave you so hungry that it's hard to make healthy food choices.

 Meal Quality Versus Meal Quantity

 What you eat probably makes more of a difference than how often you eat.
 Skipping meals can make it hard to get the variety of foods and nutrients you need for good health.
 When you eat breakfast, lunch and dinner, you are likely to choose different foods at each meal, providing overall variety.
 Snacking can be a good way to add extra servings of fruits, vegetables, whole grains and healthy protein to your diet, or it can be an excuse to eat potato chips and candy bars.

 What Three Meals a Day Looks Like

 The following suggestions can help keep you feeling satisfied so that you'll limit your in-between meal snack time.

 A breakfast of oatmeal with peanut butter and raisins provides the protein, whole grains and fruit you need to kickstart your day.
 For lunch, a tuna-cucumber wrap has needed protein and veggies, accompanied by vanilla yogurt, which has plenty of calcium.
 A dinner of honey lemon chicken, brown rice pilaf, peas and corn also provides protein and veggies.
 Supplemented by a snack of carrot sticks, hummus and whole grain crackers, this is a typical way of getting most of your nutrients in three meals and a healthy snack, without going hungry.